Infineon/mtb-example-pmg1-12-bit-saradc-basic/README.md

 The code -2048 corresponds to the Vplus input at 0 V. Similarly, the code 2047 corresponds to the Vplus input equal to 2*Vref (2.4 V).
 Note that the potentiometer is powered from 3.3 V. Therefore, a full rotation of the potentiometer provides 3.3 V at the Vplus input of the ADC.

-Single-ended result format can be changed to 'Unsigned' under **Sampling**.
+Single-ended result format can be changed to **Unsigned** under **Sampling**.
 In the unsigned output code format, the single-ended code range in decimal value varies from 0 (0x000) to 4095 (0xFFF), giving a total of 4095 digital codes as follows:

 **Figure 10.
 Single-ended input - unsigned output code**